 We partner with teachers to train youth in essential skills needed to solve problems inside and outside of the classroom.

-Our Democracy in Action program brings action civics directly to youth in classrooms and schools.
+Our Issues to Action program brings action civics directly to youth in classrooms and schools.
 Through partnerships with teachers, over 2,000 students each year engage in civic action projects that address local issues and advocate for policy change.
 Students identify issues in their communities and learn about local government and political processes through research, analysis and the creation of action plans to tackle these issues.
 They also participate in Project Soapbox, a citywide public speaking tournament where students prepare and present speeches about the top issues facing youth today to their peers and adult allies in the civic, political, and business communities.
 This program develops young people’s critical thinking, public speaking and research skills.

 – Linda Becker, Mikva Teacher

-Democracy in Action Curriculum
+Issues to Action Curriculum

 Youth in this program: